Getting Started With Hyperspace

 There are three ways to get started with Hyperspace:

-1. Hyp CLI: The hyp CLI tool will internally spawn and communicate with a Hyperspace instance.
+CLI tool will internally spawn and communicate with a Hyperspace instance. - Standalone:

-2. Standalone: npm i hyperspace -g gives you a hyperspace command that can be used to start a server.
+command that can be used to start a server. - Programmatically: The

 If you've installed the hyp cli you can just run: